Class of 1984/Review

 Although this one doesn’t have the most promising start (Alice Cooper’s theme music almost made me run for the hills), it picks up the pace fast and never lets up.
 Stegman and friends make for a sadistic bunch of hoodlums, and their intimidating beatings, stabbings, and rapes successfully turn this little number into High School Confidential meets Death Wish.
 The story even shifts gears into full-blown revenge mode in the final reel, with Mr. Norris (our melodious protagonist) tracking down each gang member and giving them their comeuppance.

 Even with a cool premise and authentic 80's dystopian decorum, the well-crafted performances are what make this one special.
-From Timothy Van Patten's witty psychopath in Stegman, to supporting roles from Roddy McDowell and a pre-teen Michael J. Fox, each actor creates a memorable and three-dimensional person, which is something that is occasionally missing from movies dealing with juvenile delinquency.
+From Timothy Van Patten's witty psychopath in Stegman, to supporting roles from Roddy McDowall and a pre-teen Michael J. Fox, each actor creates a memorable and three-dimensional person, which is something that is occasionally missing from movies dealing with juvenile delinquency.
 Van Patten's work is the shining star of an exceptional group, with his bravura role culminating in a brutal moment where he disfigures himself in order to frame the innocent Mr. Norris.
 Stegman is one of the most dangerous characters ever put to screen, and Van Patten makes him completely human and unbearably frightening.